Who We Are

 Hannah Chatalbash* is the Deputy Director for Mid Coast Hunger Prevention Program, where her role is to oversee the program staff, engage in strategic planning and guide the long term vision of the programs, and pursue and sustain community partnerships.
 She has a B.A. in education and Spanish from Skidmore College, and received her LMSW from Fordham University.
 A born and raised Mainer, Hannah is dedicated to improving the quality of life for folks in this state.
 She lives in Brunswick with her husband, two kids, and mini schnauzer.

-Becky Kolak is the Executive Director of the Kennebec Estuary Land Trust.
+Becky Kolak* is the Executive Director of the Kennebec Estuary Land Trust.
 She got her start at KELT a decade ago as its first Education Coordinator energetically sharing her knowledge of and love for the wild and working lands and waters of the Kennebec Estuary.
 Early on, she facilitated children's programs at regional libraries exploring local food systems and farming.
 One especially memorable program about chickens included a visiting hen laying an egg indoors at the Bath public library!
 Since then, she has supported KELT's food security efforts through the LOCAL Garden in Bath and the Good Food for Bath collaboration.
-Being a Maine transplant with Illinois roots, Becky is honored to contribute to the food council's connective and transformative work in a state she now calls home.
+Being a Maine transplant with Illinois roots, Becky is honored to contribute to the Food Council's connective and transformative work in a state she now calls home.

 Ned Porter is retired after a diverse career as a reporter at the Bangor Daily News, a legislative aide for Congressman Baldacci handling food and farm policy, deputy commissioner for the Maine Department of Agriculture, as a policy director for Wholesome Wave, a non-profit built to improve access to locally grown food in underserved communities, and winding down with four years at L.L.
 Bean.
 He lives in Brunswick with his wife Karon Salch.